 The New Zealand Earth Systems analyzes current environmental issues arising from the interface between nature and society.
 This year, students study kaitiakitanga - the Maori concept of stewardship, marine and coastal ecology, glaciers and climate, and land use management.
 Read more →

-FA is offers its field camp as a stand alone summer experience.
-Explore the Geology of New Zealand's North and South over a 5.5 week field camp.
-Students complete a series of mapping and field based exercises that introduces them to the amazing geology of New Zealand.
+FA now offers its field camp as a stand alone summer experience.
+Explore the Geology of New Zealand's North and South Island over a 5.5 week field camp.
+Students complete a series of mapping and field based exercises to introduce them to the amazing geology of New Zealand.
 Read more →

 Congratulations to former FA student Gabe Lewis and FA Director Sam Hampton for their new publication "Visualizing volcanic processes in Sketch Up: An integrated geo-education tool Download the publication here!

 Why choose FA?

 - Our alumni are attending top graduate schools in USA: Cal Tech, Stanford, Columbia, Yale - to name a few

 - Field Camp!